novak-99/ex/docs/source/productlog.rst

         A complex number.

-The lambert W function is defined as the inverse of the following function:
+The Lambert W function is defined as the inverse of the following function:

 .. math::
    f(z) = ze^z

-For :math:`w = W(z)`, were :math:`W` is the lambert W function, then it holds that:
+For :math:`w = W(z)`, where :math:`W(z)` is the Lambert W function, then it holds that:

 .. math::
    we^w = z \\
    we^w - z = 0

-Thus a numerical approximation of the lambert W function can be found by using Newton's method [2]_ to root-find the above equation.
+Thus a numerical approximation of the Lambert W function can be found by using Newton's method [2]_ to root-find the above equation.

 **Example**